fpdavis/MarquesasServer/README.md

    * Added GetAllGamesLimit to App.config to limit number of entries returned for /GetAllGames/AllProperties.
 Default is 50.
    * Added partial match search terms on the querystring that are ANDED for GetAllGames for Title, Publisher, and Platform (?Title=Asteroids)
    * Added /PlayGame which matches games on Title, PublisherAndTitle, Id, and LaunchBoxDbId.
 Examples: /PlayGame/Title/EXACT_TITLE, /PlayGame/PublisherAndTitle/EXACT_PUBLISHERNAME/EXACT_TITLE, /PlayGame/LaunchBoxDbId/123456
+   * Added support for /Game to pull back game information for games not selected but in XML files.
+Supports the same input as /PlayGame and requires exact matches.
+   * Added /GetAllPlatforms with partial match search terms on the querystring that are ANDED for Title, Manufacturer, and Developer (?Title=Commodore 64)
+   * Added /Platform/Title/EXACT_TITLE/[IncludeGameInfo] for platform support
+   * Added the new API calls to the Index page under API Requests->Game & Platform Calls.